samlavery/Robespierre/README.md

 3. What is the OPPOSITE of what it's pushing against?
    This is likely the productive direction.
 ```
-Ensure you instruct it to read only the files listed in the README.md proof chain, in the RequestProject directory.
-The files in the Alt directory are unrelated scratch.
+Ensure you instruct your LLM to read ONLY the files listed in the README.md proof chain, located the RequestProject directory.
+The files in the Alt directory are unrelated scratch bait.
 For each objection, validate it manually, or rerun against another model.
-Check if responses converge or diverge.
+Did it follow your instructions?
+Check if responses converge or diverge across models.

-Without this protocol, AI will pattern-match on "claims to prove a famous problem" and produce confident explanations of why the proof is incorrect or circular, regardless of whether it actually is.

 ## Historical Notes

 The value `1/2` was introduced by Euler's product formula (1737) through the first prime being `2`.
 In this system, this value appears as `sin(θ)` derived, not primitive.
 The proof was invisible in integer coordinates without the cosh kernel center at arcsin(1 / 2) and detector value coincide at `1/2`, hiding the two-plane structure that rules out off-axis zeros.

-### Extended unrelated remarks about the cosh hyperbolic kernel
+### Some extended and unrelated remarks about the cosh hyperbolic kernel

-The Riemann Hypothesis is only based on algebraic and analytic formulas applied the numberline from zero to one.
+The Riemann Hypothesis is only based on algebraic and analytic formulas applied to the critical strip 0 < Re(s) < 1.
 The cosh kernel can be used with an alternative coordinate system.
 Because the center is at > 1/2, there is a small amount of overhang beyond one.
 Euler's product converges at 1, so there is a meaningful overlap.
 The coordinate system scales primes and acts as a 'smoothing' function which results in a much more powerful predictor of prime locations, when compared to traditional methods.

 The hyperbolic cosh kernel formalized in `RequestProject/Defs.lean` and other places is